AguaClara/AC_for_Dummies/README.md

 * Create a table explaining when to use what technology for specific types of water inputs
 * Create a handbook that explains what AguaClara is, its technologies, and its current undertakings

-## Links to Reports and Presentations
+## Links to Reports and Presentations:

 * [Fall 2020 Symposium](https://docs.google.com/presentation/d/11Rt823LP0TbSwM3BzIBZlTfr_wOY-I42A4QEVqbqbFs/edit?usp=sharing)